 “If I was to try to live this kind of a life-as-mission, I would be the meanest, most foul-mouthed preacher there ever was, cussing the messed-up homeless and attacking addicts with a crow bar — especially if I was trying to do all this in high-heeled shoes….
 This is not just a great piece of living — it’s a great piece of writing.” — Dot Jackson, Author of Refuge

-Deb Richardson-Moore is the author of a 2012 memoir, The Weight of Mercy; a novel, The Cantaloupe Thief, released in June 2016, and a sequel, The Cover Story, July 2017.
+Deb Richardson-Moore is the author of a 2012 memoir, The Weight of Mercy, and the three novels of the Branigan Powers mysteries: The Cantaloupe Thief, The Cover Story and Death of a Jester.
 All are published by Lion Hudson of Oxford, England.

 Deb also serves as pastor of the non-denominational Triune Mercy Center in Greenville, South Carolina, where she works to make homeless parishioners feel respected, loved and empowered to seek jobs and housing.
 She is a Greenville native and a graduate of Wake Forest University (Winston-Salem, NC) and Erskine Theological Seminary (Due West, SC).

-Deb is married to Vince Moore, who is director of media relations for Furman University.
-They have three grown children – Dustin, Taylor, and Madison.
+Deb is married to Vince Moore, and they have three grown children – Dustin, Taylor, and Madison.